Sampson County 4-H

 MOVING TO VIRTUAL PLATFORM

-Coming Soon!
 Do you have a passion, hobby or talent that you love and want to tell everyone about?
 Then here is chance to share you talent, hobby, or passion with your friends!
-More information and registration links will be posted in April 2020.
+Deadline to submit online recorded videos for County judging is MAY 14, 2020.
+All videos must be submitted to the county level in order to be eligible for district competition on June 15, 2020.

 2020 N.C.
 Citizenship Focus